-The HPC did not review External examiners' reports from the last two years prior to the visit as there is currently no external examiner as the programme is new.
+The HPC did not review External examiners' reports from the last two years prior to the visit as the education provider did not submit it.
+However, they did table it at the visit itself.

 During the visit the HPC saw the following groups or facilities: